 I believe that the biggest and best miracle of each day is the miracle that I am alive today.
 I believe that I am meant to live every moment fully awake, fully alive in grace, fully in love with this gift of being alive today.
 I’m not rushing into the next thing.
 I’m not rushing to get something done.
 I’m not rushing through my day.
 I’m witnessing the biggest and the best miracle unfold right in front of my eyes.

 One of my favorite, miraculous techniques of tuning into this silence is called “Follow Your Bloodstream.”
 It is the ultimate practice in pratyahara a yogic practice in turning senses inward.
 Here’s my guided meditation, adapted from Martha Beck.

-Also, you can find more Guided Meditations here.
+You can find more Guided Meditations Here.

-How can you take a few extra minutes of silence today?
 How can you tune in to the miracle of being alive?
 How do those minutes change your perspective?

 Love these Resources?
 Consider partnering with Lisa to continue providing valuable teachings that promote hope, health and happiness here: